knuthaug/blog.knuthaugen.no/_posts/2014-09-13-cache-invalidation-explained.md

 Here we see the _groups_ for the article data, containing the groups for the publication, the app, the article id and referenced article ids.
 These will ensure that this page is purged automatically if a journalist edits one of these articles.
 If we, for some reason want to purge every article, section and front page for that publication, we purge "group=/pub41" and we're done.
 Or we purge individual articles or sections, which of course is the common case, for CMS data.

 One thing to be mindful of with this model is that if the _Cache-Control_ header exceeds 2048 chars in length, you will run into all sorts of funky error statuses (like 413) from the (jetty) server apps involved, and possibly Varnish too.
 These can be confusing and hard to debug.
-So we have code in place to cut groups from the headers, if the header grows too long.
-Different server stacks can different, more or less arbitrary limits set here.
+So we have code in place to cut groups from the header, if the header grows too long.
+Different server stacks can use different, more or less arbitrary limits here.

 As this applies to all apps, we could just as easily purge all objects using ad data, or using menu data.
 Or in fact almost everything in our caches in one go.
 Remember: with great power comes great responsibility.